We are going to bring back the Landscape folder.

-As a side note, we need help from people wanting to be Co-Founders!
+As a side note, we are always accepting help from people wanting to be Co-Founders!

 It will require you to evaluate submissions, comment when needed, and then vote accordingly.
 Would appreciate a check-in about once a week, or more if it helps keep the large pile of submissions down.

 If you're interested, please send me a note and I'll be happy to give you more details.

 *~*~*Key rules are in bold*~*~* This Club's Purpose

 Sharing with others your ability to paint.
 I'd like to think this group will be a laid-back type group with happy, friendly vibes.
 No hate, please.
 Starting this group has already showed that there are traditional painters still out there in the world that is going digital.
 Traditional-Painting Submissions

 This Group is for traditional/physical painters and their work.
 Acrylics, oils, ink, a spray can, or any physical-type of paint is permitted upon any surface imaginable.
 Graffiti, traditional, window art, painted ceramics, face paint; any type of paint-based works are allowed.
 We also allow painted ink or pastel artwork.
 We look for artists who are dedicated to getting messy and putting themselves into their pieces.
 Limit on Submissions

 We have a 1-per-week limitation.
 We hope this will slow down the inbox-overload for all involved.
 How To Tell Us Your Piece Is A Painting